stomaybay/NeptuneCracked/README.md

  📣 REMEMBER

- That the key cant be shared nor reverse/crack it because it is only control by a domain. remember i am the only one can control the key and dont be dumb im telling you.
+ That the key cant be shared nor reverse/crack it because it is only control a domain remember i am the only one can control the key and dont be dumb im telling you.
  Make sure to avoid people that sell the Neptune Multi Tool. they will tell you that they reversed/cracked it.